 There are very strict guidelines for sentencing in the UK.
-The rules set out for this are done so in the Coroners and Justice Act 2009.
-These laws are also overseen by the Sentencing Council.
-The sentencing council is an independent public body that is a part of the Ministry of Justice.
+The Coroners and Justice Act 2009 says that when sentencing an offender for an offence committed on or after 6 April 2010, a court must follow any relevant sentencing guidelines, unless it is contrary to the interests of justice to do so.
+Sentencing guidelines are managed by the Sentencing Council, an independent public body that is a part of the Ministry of Justice.

 In England and Wales, the main aim of the Sentencing Council is to: